 (b) False.
 Right from the outset of their growing phase, our society makes it a point to distinguish between boys and girls.
 From an early age, boys are taught to be tough and serious while girls are taught to be coy and soft.
 Toys like guns and cars are given for boys to play, while girls will be given dolls.

 (d) True.
-Despite the fact that Women do a lot of work, their work goes undervalued.
-Part of the reason why is that because there is no monetary value attached to it, there is social conditioning that household work comes naturally to women and that it is expected of them.
+Despite the fact that women do a lot of work, their work goes undervalued.
+Part of the reason is that, because there is no monetary value attached to it, there is a social conditioning that household work comes naturally to women and that it is expected of them.

 2. Housework is invisible and unpaid work